 There are 3 changing places toilets near central Bristol:

 Specific accessibility information for each venue can be found on the venue pages:

 We will reserve aisle seats in every venue for disabled people who need them.

-This is our first in-person festival since the start of the pandemic and we can’t wait to gather together again.
 We recognise that the COVID-19 pandemic forced people to reevaluate their ways of working which made more events more accessible for some disabled people.
 We also recognise that some people may still not want to attend in-person events due to the risk of COVID-19.
-While we work to make our festival as accessible as possible, we will unfortunately be unable to livestream any sessions and cannot record all of them.
+While we work to make our festival as accessible as possible, we will unfortunately be unable to livestream most of our sessions and cannot record all of them.
 Live streaming requires expensive equipment and a strong internet connection, which not all of our venues have.
 We are a small, volunteer run festival and we do not have the financial or personnel resources to be able to do this currently.

 All of our volunteers will receive disability training.
 They will be made aware of the social barriers that disable people with impairments, according to the Social Model of Disability.
 All volunteers will be trained to recognise the Sunflower Lanyard Scheme for people with hidden disabilities.